Lake Louise Lakeshore

 Lake Louise Lakeshore Area

-This is the "classic" Lake Louise experience.
+This is the "classic" Lake Louise visit.
 A wide, relatively flat path that hugs the northern shoreline, offering ever-changing perspectives of the Victoria Glacier and the Fairmont Chateau.

 The trail begins at the paved promenade in front of the Chateau.
 As you move away from the hotel, the crowds thin significantly.
 The first half is paved and accessible; the second half transitions to a well-maintained gravel path.